 After reading some of the comments we thought that this course might not come up to scratch, however, our day from start to finish was excellent, good modern club house with warm up facilities driving range etc. The greens played on the fast side and were in good condition, after the dry summer the fairways have held up well.
 Our round was on the long side at four hours but this seems to be the case when playing with soceities.
 The evening meal and service was of a high standard.Give the course a try I don't think you will be unhappy.

+I would like to take this opportunity to thank and respond to the comments posted by those enthusiastic golfers.
+As a public course with extensive facilities, we continue to improve the course and service we provide.
+Finding a suitable balance on golf etiquette has been addressed on our par 71 parkland course, with sufficient literature and advice given prior to and during play by staff including course wardens.
+The par 3 9 hole Orchard Course is accessable by all ages and abilities, Course Wardens patrol at regular intervals to monitor and advise on safety, speed of play and etiquette.
+Beside the 4th hole we are undertaking major re-landscaping of the 4th lake, which will enhance this par 3 hole.
 Annual course improvements are planned for much later in the year.
 There are currently no plans, during these improvements, to close part of the course as suggested by one user of this site.
 We do not consider the earth brought on site for landscaping purposes as "smelly rubbish".
 Our golf courses are a joy to play with recent excellent weather conditions and continued good remarks from members and visitors.
 Full credit to our team of Greenkeepers.

 This venue has not entered its facilities yet.